 Knock, knock?
 Who is there?
 Hahaha

-You know this third secret to success of our ongoing series so was coming…hahaha.
+You know this third secret to success of our ongoing series was coming…hahaha.

-The Lord Jesus taught us the importance of being persistence in prayer and basically in all our endeavors in the book of Matthew chapter 7 verses 7 and 8, and said “Keep on asking, and you will receive what you ask for.
+In the Bible the Lord Jesus taught us the importance of being persistence in prayer and basically in all our endeavors.
+Even in Matthew chapter 7 verses 7 and 8, if you can notice, He said “Keep on asking, and you will receive what you ask for.
 Keep on seeking, and you will find.
 Keep on knocking, and the door will be opened to you.
 For everyone who asks, receives.
 Everyone who seeks, finds.
 And to everyone who knocks, the door will be opened.”

 Previously we have already discussed on how the art of asking and seeking play the part on our success.
 And the key here is not just asking and seeking once, but keep on persisting on it.
 We have to be persistent when we are asking, seeking, and knocking.